 Application Instructions and Requirements

-The application process is an on-line grants system.
+The application process is an online grants system.
 Applicants access the system through the grants portal.
-Here applicants will be able to track where an application is in the review process as well as have access to information about previous grants you have received.
+Here applicants will be able to track where an application is in the review process as well as have access to information about previous grants received.
 The portal allows you to save your work on an application and come back to finish it later.
 The portal provides access to everything you'll need in administering a grant from the Minnesota Historical Society, from the pre-application stage through reporting on the completion of a project.

-All required attachments must be uploaded to your application in the grants portal by end of day on the deadline date.
+All required attachments must be uploaded to your application in the grants portal by end of the day on the deadline date.
 It is strongly encouraged to include the required attachments with the pre-application.
 Material sent after the deadline date or by any other means cannot be accepted or considered.
 See project guidelines for additional requirements for each category.
 If required attachments are not included with the final application, the request is ineligible for funding in that grant round.

 Scope of Work Form